a-musing-moose/a-musing-moose.github.com/_posts/2012-04-26-making-the-consumme-of-services.md

 It is no great secret amongst those I work with that I am a big fan of Service Oriented Architecture (SOA).
-I should probably clarify that I equally an anti-fan of anything that includes the word _enterprise_ in it's description.
+I should probably clarify that I equally an big anti-fan of anything that includes the word _enterprise_ in it's description.
 So when I SOA I do not mean horribly convoluted Java/.NET monstrosities.
 I just mean the breaking down of useful sub-system into separate services that can be reused easily.

-In the past I have extoled the miriad advantages of SOA to anyone who would listen whether it was a traditional SOA composed of RESTful services or a an Event Driven SOA using [RabbitMQ](http://www.rabbitmq.com) or [ZeroMQ](www.zeromq.org) as backbone.
-Recently however I have come across some new players who have, in my opnion, done something pretty smart.
+In the past I have extoled the miriad advantages of SOA to anyone who would listen whether it was a traditional SOA composed of RESTful services or an Event Driven SOA using [RabbitMQ](http://www.rabbitmq.com) or [ZeroMQ](www.zeromq.org) as backbone.
+Recently however I have come across some new players who have, in my opinion, done something pretty smart.
 They have achieved the consummé of SOA.
 They have looked at what people writting applications (or _apps_ as they appear to be called now) actually require from a backend and you know what?
 It doesn't appear to be that different from